johnobriendev/tremendoClient/README.md

 # Tremendo - Frontend

-## Project Description
+## Description
-Tremendo is a powerful Kanban-style project management application that helps users stay organized and focused.
-The frontend of this application is built using React and Tailwind CSS.
+Tremendo is a project management and team collaboration app built with simplicity and ease of use in mind.

+## Quick Start

+If you want to take Tremendo for a spin, head on over to [tremendo.pro](https://tremendo.pro), register an account (you'll have to confirm your email), and log in!
+It's that easy.

 ## Installation